How To Love Your Body : 22 Tips To Accept The "Skin You're In".

 19.Enjoy all of the food you eat; redirect thoughts of, “I shouldn’t be eating this, I will get fat” to “I’m really enjoying this, this is okay for my body sometimes”.

-22.And, lastly… practice self forgiveness on the days you fall short.
+22.And, lastly… practice self forgiveness on the days you think you've fallen short.
 We all fail at times and that’s okay, all that matters is noticing that old patterns have resumed, setting them aside, start again.
-No matter how many times you have to pause and recalibrate, it’s okay.
+No matter how many times you have to pause and re-calibrate, it’s okay.
 Simply, repeat... notice that old patterns have resumed, setting them aside, start again.

 Guess what?
 This works wonders for those who need to lose weight for health or quality of life.
 With love, tolerance, kindness, flexibility and at last acceptance, a body will settle at the weight and shape that’s right for it.
 The challenge that trips up many women is accepting the body that they've been blessed with.

 In my article Are You Happy, Can You Just Accept It?
 I venture deeply into the inner workings of true acceptance.
 To expand on that here, while self love is an internal process, it oftentimes begins as external.
-In other words, how you actively treat and speak about your body will determine if you will be able to truly embrace it.
-Truly embrace all of you with tolerance and kindness.
-In this process I would suggest it begins on the outside and moves inward.
+In other words, how you actively treat and speak about your body will determine if you will be able to embrace it.
+This process begins on the outside and moves inward.

 A word about kindness.
 I watched an interview with a woman who is a plus-sized model and would frequent the gym.
 Some acquaintances who saw her there would comment, why are you here, I thought you loved your body the way it is, why would you be trying to change it?
 This dismayed woman would respond, I do love my body just as it is, that’s why I’m taking care of it with exercise.